bhagerty/spacy-course/chapters/en/chapter1.md

 - Create a pattern that matches the `"TEXT"` values of two tokens: `"iPhone"` and `"X"`.
 - Use the `matcher.add` method to add the pattern to the matcher.
-- Call the matcher on the `doc` and store the result in the variable `matches`.
+- Call the matcher on `doc` and store the result in the variable `matches`.
 - Iterate over the matches and get the matched span from the `start` to the `end` index.